 Meet Us Don’t Eat Us

-To date, we have collected more than 100,000 signatures from tourists and Icelanders pledging to not eat whale meat and calling for the cruel and unnecessary whale hunt to end.
-We have regularly delivered these signatures to the Minister of Fisheries to underline international and Icelandic opposition to whaling.
+To date, we have collected more than 150,000 signatures from visitors and Icelanders pledging to not eat whale meat, and calling for the cruel and unnecessary whale hunt to end.
+It’s now the largest petition campaign ever in Iceland!

-The aim is to end whaling in Iceland
+Our aim is to end whaling in Iceland

 Success as whale meat consumption in Iceland falls

 Surveys show that tourist whale meat consumption has been cut in half since our project started, and we aim to reduce this number further.
 You can help by choosing a whale-friendly restaurant on your visit.
 When you are around downtown Reykjavik or at the Old Harbour, you will likely see our volunteers in action.
 Please show interest in their important contribution to whale protection and choose a whale-friendly restaurant when you are in Iceland.
 Your positive contribution is highly appreciated!

 Not a tradition and few locals eat it, so why should tourists do so?